brainglobe/brainreg/README.md

 * Drag `brainreg_standard` (the atlas space viewer plugin) above `brainreg` (the normal plugin) to ensure that the atlas space plugin is used preferentially.

 ### Contributing
 Contributions to brainreg are more than welcome.
-Please see the [contributing guide](https://github.com/brainglobe/.github/blob/main/CONTRIBUTING.md).
+Please see the [developers guide](https://brainglobe.info/developers/index.html).

 ### Citing brainreg